Sir Richard Croft, 6th Baronet: "The triple obstetrical tragedy"

 When Princess Charlotte conceived in February 1817, Croft was chosen to attend her.
 Following medical dogma, Croft restricted her diet and bled her during the pregnancy.
 Her membranes broke 42 weeks after her last period on 3 November 1817.
 Her bedroom at Claremont was chosen as the labour and delivery room.
 The first stage of labour lasted 26 hours.
 At the beginning of the second stage of labour, Croft sent for Dr. John Sims, who arrived seven hours later.
 The second stage of labour lasted 24 hours.
 He had correctly diagnosed a transverse lie of the baby during labour; however, forceps were not used as they had fallen into disfavour in the British medical community.
 A caesarean section at that time would have resulted in the princess's death.
 Eventually, Princess Charlotte delivered a stillborn 9-pound male.
-Five hours later she died, presumably from concealed inner bleeding.
+Five hours later she died.
+At the time this was presumed to be from concealed internal bleeding.
+But in 1988 academics at Yale University concluded that a more convincing explanation was a pulmonary embolism.